 Broil.
 Set the oven to broil mode, and place these stuffed peppers on the top rack.
 And broil until the cheese melts down- it took 5 minutes for mine.

 Garnish.
 Remove from the oven and garnish with fresh herbs and roasted red pepper flakes.

 Enjoy.
 Serve lentil stuffed pepper as a side or main dish.

 - Cook the rice and lentils with vegetable broth for more flavors.

-- Cook lentil and rice in advance to cut down the preparation time.
-I always cook lentils in a large batch and freeze it to use later.
+- Cook lentils and rice in advance to cut down the preparation time.
+I cook lentils in a large batch and freeze them later.

 - Cut peppers diagonally to serve like dinner in the pepper cups.

-- The pepper size varies and that affects the quantity of the stuffing too.
-Adjust the quantity of rice plus or minus 10% according to the requirement.
+- The pepper size varies, which also affects the quantity of the stuffing.
+Adjust the amount of rice plus or minus 10% according to the requirement.